Lafayette College: Lafayette Activities Forum

-The Lafayette Activities Forum is a student-run organization to "promote campus interaction and student relations by incorporating programs and entertainment that reflect the interests of the general student body".
+The Lafayette Activities Forum (LAF) is a student-run organization to "promote campus interaction and student relations by incorporating programs and entertainment that reflect the interests of the general student body."
 LAF is made up of five committees: Class Year Experience, Culture, Media, & Entertainment, Traditions, Music & Coffeehouse, and Marketing.
-They are in charge of planning events such the Spring Concert, Fall Fest, the Spot Underground, Open Mic nights, and Live Comedy.
+They are in charge of planning events such as the Spring Concert, Fall Fest, the Spot Underground, Open Mic nights, and Live Comedy.